The CORE Center for Opioid Resources and Education provides progressive recovery tools and resources

 Stratis Health Opioid Addiction in Rural (SOAR) Education and Treatment ECHO Series

-The SOAR ECHO Series is facilitated by certified addiction medicine physician Kurt DeVine and Erin Foss, RN, CARN, Stratis Health Program Manager and Addiction Medicine Subject Matter Expert, and covers all addiction-related subjects, with a focus on expanding access to and improving the quality of opioid use disorder treatment in underserved and hard-to-reach rural Minnesota.
+The SOAR ECHO Series is facilitated by certified addiction medicine physician Kurt DeVine and Erin Foss, RN, CARN, Stratis Health Clinical Subject Matter Expert, Addiction Medicine, and covers all addiction-related subjects, with a focus on expanding access to and improving the quality of opioid use disorder treatment in underserved and hard-to-reach rural Minnesota.

 More >